 The term SPSS stands for “Statistical Package for the Social Sciences”.
 It is a software package that was initially developed by SPSS Inc. SPSS was introduced initially in the year of 1968, and later in the year of 2009, was acquired by IBM.
 Hence, from 2009 onwards, it is referred to as IBM SPSS statistics.

 SPSS software is primarily used for statistical analysis.
 It is also used for batched as well as interactive analysis.
 Initially, the software was developed for its application in the social sciences.
 However, currently, it is also used in the field of health sciences & marketing.
-IBM SPSS software is largely used for analysis of research as well as business problems.
+IBM SPSS software is largely used for the analysis of research as well as business problems.
 It has got a range of statistical tools, that make complex data analysis and complex problem resolution extremely easy.
 The data could be presented in a customized way, that could be easily understood by the stakeholders.
 SPSS enables easy management as well as easy reporting of data.

 Before the SPSS software is installed, one needs to check the system requirements.
 The system requirements for the installation are given below:

 This is the minimum hardware requirement for the installation of SPSS software.
-SPSS is a resource hungry software, and installation should be done only if the minimum system requirement is met.
+SPSS is a resource-hungry software, and installation should be done only if the minimum system requirement is met.

 The download screen will look like the following.

-Now, go to the download folder and right click on the software that has been downloaded.
+Now, go to the download folder and right-click on the software that has been downloaded.
 Run as administrator.

 The installer for the IBM SPSS software will be triggered, and the initial installation screen will be displayed.
 One needs to click on “Next” to move to the next screen.